This tutorial will show you how to get started in Hectic by creating your first client agreement.

-You can add one or more projects and their associated fees and deliverables that you’ll provide the client.
-Once the contract is signed, this project and deliverable will automatically be created in your client file.
+You can add one or more projects and their associated fees and tasks that you’ll provide the client.
+Once the contract is signed, this project and task will automatically be created in your client file.
 (You can adjust that feature in your account settings > preferences if you do not want to auto create projects.)

-Hover over where you'd like to add the block and select "Insert block" and choose "+ Create new fee structure" or use your deliverable package templates (if you are on the pro tier).
-A block with the default heading "Deliverables & Timeline" will be created.
-Update that header to the project name.
+Hover over where you'd like to add the block and select "Insert block" and choose "+ Create new fee structure" or use your project templates (if you are on the pro tier).
+Update the default header to the project name.

 Click "Set up fees" to set clear expectations up front for what it costs for your services.
 Choose hourly, fixed price, retainer, or per item.
 Be as specific as possible with hour estimates to be clear in your communication and avoid scope creep.